Just because you're buying a used car, doesn't mean you should pay the sticker price.

 Of course, that's not the only tactic you can use to save money.
-Whether you go in knowing the value of a car or are willing to walk away, you can save money when buying a used car.
+Whether you go in knowing the value of a car or are willing to walk away, you can save money when buying a used vehicle.

 Know the Value of the Car

 You'll need information on the mileage, year, condition, and any extras the car might have.
 Just plug in the information on the website and you'll be told what you can expect to pay for the car on a used car lot or from a private party seller.

 Pay In Cash, If Possible

 One of the easiest things you can do to save money on a used car is to pay with cash.
 If the dealer knows that you're paying with cash, he knows you're serious about the purchase.
 It's also much harder for a dealer to turn down cold hard cash.

 Bring Someone That Knows About Cars

 If you don't know much about cars, you want to bring someone who does.
 He or she can look the car over and tell you if there are any problems you need to be aware of.
 If the car isn't coming with any type of warranty, this can save you a lot of money down the road.

 Once you get the price as low as you think you can get it, then discuss your trade-in.
 You never want to bring up your trade-in until the very end.
 This can save you thousands.

 Be Prepared to Walk

 Can't get the deal you want?
 Don't worry.
 There will always be other used cars to choose from.
 Also, many dealers won't let you walk.
 If your offer is reasonable, many dealers are going to change their minds if you're willing to walk away from the purchase.

 However, that doesn't mean you can't save money off the sticker price of a used car.
-Know the true value of the car you want and it's condition, pay with cash, haggle, and be willing to walk.
+Know the true value of the car you want and its condition, pay with cash, haggle, and be willing to walk.
 That's all it takes to save money when buying a used car.